 “Before I could compose myself out bounded this beautiful young lady and gave me the biggest hug,” says Gillian.
 “I was so happy to finally meet the girl who we have for years called our other daughter.
 I cannot begin to describe the joy I felt.
 To quote the song – ‘Oh what a perfect day – I’m glad I spent it with you’ – that’s how I felt at the end of it.”

 Watch: The Ives

 Days in Kabubbu are busy – but the evenings are usually free.
 There’s time to relax in the bar area, have a drink, read or play games.
-There’s also a chance to sample local cuisine and enjoy some traditional music and dance from the White Angels group during the African Evening.
+There’s also a chance to sample local cuisine and enjoy some traditional music and dance from the primary school children and White Angels group during the African Evening.
 Visitors may also get the chance to learn a new skill such as basket-weaving, drumming or African dancing.